gregwhitaker/netifi-acmeshoes/README.md

 project classpath by clicking the refresh button in the `Gradle` tab.

 ### Docker
-Run the following command to build the application as Docker containers:
+Run the following command to build the application as Docker images:

     ./gradlew clean buildImage